OperatingSystemRocket/RocketOS/README.md

 1. Follow the two steps in <a href="#Setup">Setup</a>

-2. To run the static analysis checks as well as the code format checks, type:
+2. To only run the static analysis checks as well as the code format checks, type:

-    `./run_static_analyzers.sh`

-    If this doesn't work, make sure that the bash file is set to be executable with `chmod`
+    `make run_static_analyzers`

 3. To a debug build, type:

     `make build`